This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 The newborn baby was wrapped in soft sheets.
 She cooed snuggling into comfort of a sad woman who tried to smile in the darkest of night.
 She knew who her husband was.
 He held a secret that only she knew.
 She loved him for who he was and tried to help.
 However, in the end, she could not prevent her fate.
 This fate was inevitable even for both the mother and the daughter.

-This was the Earth in the year 255 TA, or Terrian Alliance as it was short for.
+This was Earth in the year 255 TA, or Terrian Alliance as it was short for.
 The new TA system was the set of years that followed the beginning of the new era after 2189.
-They still had the old system of years as it continued.
+They still had the old system of years.
 The current year would be 2445.

 The newborn would be born in the era as recorded in the year of 072445.255 TA in a secluded little place off the turnpike that was Yeltzburg, Pennsylvania.
 The exact date was July 29th.
 Outside of the hospital, the air was cold and wet as it continued to be dark.
-The newborn continued to snuggle innocently in the arms of her sad mother.
+The newborn snuggled innocently in the arms of her sad mother.

 Looking up, the baby sensed her mother’s distress and cried.
 The woman looked upon her child and gently shifted caressing her daughter.
 She began to rock her gently.
 Stroking her head, she spoke softly and gently into her ears, “Hush, hush my little Ashlyn.
 Have no fear little angel.
 I will keep you safe.”